 Fish otolith extraction

-I am part of the Oxford Doctoral Training Programme and my research aims to improve the effectiveness of management to island ecosystems.
+I recently completed my DPhil under the Oxford Doctoral Training Programme and my research aims to improve the effectiveness of management to island ecosystems.
 Prior to commencing my PhD research, I spent eight years in conservation management and research positions in the western Indian Ocean region, including working in senior scientific roles for GVI Seychelles, Nature Seychelles and lastly as the scientific coordinator for Aldabra atoll, a marine UNESCO world heritage site.
 I was responsible for managing the research team on Aldabra; maintaining the data quality of a broad monitoring programme.
 I specialise in both marine and terrestrial tropical habitat monitoring and conservation.

 My research more specifically aims to: